 When you have rheumatoid arthritis, it's important to celebrate your good days as the gifts they are.
 Try not to look over your shoulder in anticipation of an RA flare.
-Instead, go forward with the things you know will help you stay healthy.
+Instead, go forward with the things that help you stay healthy.

 Are you continuing to get regular checkups?